ucla-vision/xivo/README.md

 ## License and Disclaimer

 This software is property of the UC Regents, and is provided free of charge for research purposes only.
-It comes with no warranties, expressed or implied according to the license linked [here](https://github.com/feixh/xivo/edit/master/LICENSE).
+It comes with no warranties, expressed or implied, according to the terms linked [here](https://github.com/feixh/xivo/edit/master/LICENSE).
 For commercial use, please contact [UCLA TDG](tdg.ucla.edu).

 ## Usage